Inés de Borbón-Dos Sicilias: Early life

 The last of three children and the second daughter of Infante Alfonso de Borbón-Dos Sicilias y de Borbón (1901–1964) and Princess Alicia of Bourbon-Parma (1917–2017), she was born during her parents' exile from republican Spain in Lausanne, Switzerland.
 Her father was the nephew of King Alfonso XIII of Spain.

 Family

 Inés lived in Madrid with her family, and also spent time at her parents' finca, "La Toledana", a major hunting estate in Retuerta del Bullaque.

 Marriage

-Princess Inés intended to contract a forbidden marriage, according to her house laws, with Luis de Morales y Aguado (born 8 October 1933), a Spaniard who was a commoner.
+Princess Inés intended to contract a forbidden marriage, according to her house laws, with Spanish lawyer Luis de Morales y Aguado (born 8 October 1933), a commoner.They had five children: Isabel, Eugenia, Sonia (1969–2022), Manuel, and Mencía de Morales y Borbón-Dos Sicilias.Inés separated from Morales two years after Mencía's 1975 birth, divorcing legally in 1978 with rare permissions from King Juan Carlos I and Pope John Paul II.

-After the death of her father in 1964, and with persistence, she eventually married, in a ceremony that took place in San Jeronimo del Real, 30 January 1965.
+After the death of her father in 1964, and with persistence, she eventually married, in a ceremony that took place in San Jeronimo del Real on 30 January 1965.
 In the media, she was referred to as "the last great-grandchild of Alfonso XII of Spain".
 Both her cousin Prince Juan Carlos and his wife Princess Sofía attended, as well as the most distinguished Gotha of Europe.